anton-rundberg/b3/README.md

 If you're deploying to a non-local environment you can set up a one-time-user 2FA token using `make addstatictoken email=my-email@example.com` and afterwards create your TOTP device in the admin panel.

+## Doing local API testing with an external client like Postman

+1. Using the credentials for the previously setup admin user
+2. Login to the Django admin portal at localhost:8000/admin
+3. Navigate to the interactive Swagger documentation at localhost:8000/docs
+4. Use any endpoint that you'd like :)

 ## Testing

 1. Make sure the project is running locally